daylinmorgan/clonmapper/md/methods.md

 [^11]: Pre-heat thermocycler to 98 °C before adding tubes to heat block.

-[^12]: The number of cycles will depend on the starting template amount (7-23 cycles).
+[^12]: The number of cycles will depend on the starting template amount.
 A nested PCR reaction may have to be performed to enhance barcode specificity.

 5. Transfer 50 $\mu$L PCR amplification product to a nuclease-free microcentrifuge tube